How To Find The Best Left Handed Golf Clubs

 "The left-handed play rate is under 1% there, so this can influence the amount they do worldwide due to less demand."

-For example, if you're keen on Ping's G410 Plus driver, Ping's website confirms that a left-handed model is available.
+For example, if you're keen on Ping's G425 Max driver (opens in new tab), Ping's website confirms that a left-handed model is available.

-If you're buying clubs straight from the shelf, often it's simply a case - as it is with American Golf – of clicking on the drop-down menu and selecting 'Left Hand'.
+If you're buying clubs straight from the shelf, often it's simply a case - as it is with Scottsdale Golf (opens in new tab) - of clicking on the dexterity menu on the left-hand side and selecting 'Left Hand'.

 Should there be no LH option, it doesn't necessarily mean that club isn't manufactured in a left-handed model, only there's no stock in - and this will often be the case, because retailers don't tend to store so many left-handed products.